Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

 Operating hours are subjected to bookings

 Q: Do I need any kayak experience or certification to rent one?

 The answer is NO!
 Beginner kayaks such as the sit-on-top kayaks and canoes do not require any prior experience or certification.
-Closed-deck kayaks and outrigger require a minimum of Kayak 1 Star Personal Skill Award to operate.
-Personal Flotation Device (PFD) is provided for all kayak rentals.
+On the other hand, closed-deck kayaks and outrigger require a minimum of Kayak 1 Star Personal Skill Award to operate.
+Note that personal Flotation Device (PFD) will be provided for all kayak rentals.

 Q: What is the minimum age to use a kayak?

 The minimum age to use a craft is 7 years old.
 All children under the age of 12 years old must be accompanied by an adult and must fit into a Personal Flotation Device (PFD).

 Q: Is there a weight limit for kayaks?